bad-ch/BMapr-public/README.md

 1. Download binaries from releases.
 2. Extract all files (C:\BMapr\)

+# Run
+To use the Endpoints listed below, run Bmapr with one of the following two options.
+Please change the port according your configuration.

-# Run as hosting app
+## hosting app

-Use following command (run as adminstrator):
+Use following command (run as administrator):
 ``` bat
 C:\BMapr\BMapr.GDAL.WebApi.exe port=8080
 ```

-# Run as IIS website
+## IIS website

-Create a new website in IIS, which points to the root folder => use the following endpoints, please change the port according your configuration.
+Create a new website in IIS, which points to the root folder.

 # Configuration BMapr
 * Possibility to change configurations in appsettings.json